Dynamical propagation and Roe algebras of warped spaces

 \begin{rmk} By Remark~\ref{rmk:algebras invariant of measureclass}, we know that the purely $C^*$-algebraic characterization of strong ergodicity of Corollary~\ref{corA:strong ergodicity} is completely canonical and valid for any choice of $\mu$ in the measure class.
 In particular, it even holds whenever $\mu$ is an infinite measure, while verifying the usual (and to the authors' knowledge thus far only) definition of strong ergodicity would require to pass to an equivalent probability measure. \end{rmk}

 Another important reason to study the algebras of operators of finite dynamical propagation is that they are instrumental for the understanding of Roe algebras of spaces with warped metrics.
+This is the topic of the second part of this article, which is largely independent of the first part.
 Results in this direction were already proved in \cite{higginbotham2019coarse,winkel2021geometric} and, to a lesser extent, in \cite{li2020markovian}.
 Background on Roe algebras and warped metrics is given in Section~\ref{sec:roe alg warped spaces}.

 Given a unitary representation $\pi\colon \Gamma\to B(\CH)$ normalizing a $\ast$\=/algebra $B \leq B(\mathcal{H})$ (i.e.~$\pi(\Gamma)$ normalizes $B$), the vector space spanned by the elements of the form $\pi(\gamma)b$, with $\gamma \in \Gamma$ and $b \in B$, is a $\ast$\=/subalgebra of $B(\mathcal{H})$, which we denote by $\Gamma\cdot B$.
 Since $\pi$ normalizes $B$, the $\ast$\=/algebra $\Gamma \cdot B$ also coincides with the vector space spanned by the elements $b\pi(\gamma)$.
 The mapping $(b,\gamma)\mapsto b\pi(\gamma)$ defines a $\ast$\=/homomorphism from the algebraic crossed product $B\rtimesalg\Gamma$ to $B(\CH)$, where the crossed product structure is defined by the conjugation in $B(\CH)$.
 The image of this homomorphism is $\Gamma\cdot B$.